Death toll from tornadoes, storms reaches 16 in Southeast

-A series of furious storms roared through the Southeast on Sunday, killing at least 12 people in Georgia, splintering homes and toppling trees and power lines in the path.
+A series of furious storms roared through the Southeast on Sunday, killing at least 18 people, splintering homes and toppling trees and power lines in the path.

-On Sunday, damaging storms were forecast or reported from South Carolina to northern Florida.
+On Sunday, damaging storms were reported from South Carolina to northern Florida.

+The National Weather Service said late Sunday afternoon that a severe thunderstorm capable of producing a tornado was located about 21 miles north of Carrabelle, Fla., on the state's Gulf Coast, about 50 miles southwest of Tallahassee.
+The storm was moving northeast at 55 mph, the Tallahassee Democrat reported.
+A tornado watch for 30 counties in north and central Florida was extended until 8 p.m.

 In south central Georgia, Karen Moore survived when an apparent tornado destroyed a swath of the Sunshine Acres Mobile Home Park in the Cook County seat of Adel.
 She said the storm woke her up before dawn Sunday.